AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ### Credits

 This product would not exists without the impressive work of the guys at **Moddevices** and the big community that they created around their product.
 Last but not least, Aida DSP OS wouldn't exist without open source software.
-We want to actively contribute to the Mod Duo community and the opensource software and we're looking for the best options to do so.
+We want to actively contribute to the Mod Duo community and the open source software and we're looking for the best options to do so.

 [Go to the Home Page]({{ '/' | absolute_url }})